Hephzibah21/JKerongo-Azure-Cloud-Security-Kati/README.md

 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?

-- > file the filebeatconfig.ymml and the filebeat-install.yml
+- > In the insatll-Elk and filebeat playbooks you list the host you want the playbook to be run on.
+You also have to list the IP Addresses of the VMs in the /etc/ansible/host file.

 - Which URL do you navigate to in order to check that the ELK server is running?